 E-mail addresses have been inserted in a way discouraging spam.
 Please replace [a] by @ before actually using any of the e-mail addresses.

 A general population survey on drug use (EDADES) among people aged 15–64 living in family households has been carried out in Spain on a biennial basis since 1995.
 The latest survey was carried out in 2013 with a sample of 23 136 respondents.
 The survey found that cannabis was the most commonly used illicit substance in Spain, with 30.4 % of the respondents reporting lifetime use, followed by cocaine at 10.3 %, ecstasy at 4.3 % and amphetamines at 3.8 %.
 There are some indications that the prevalence of recent use for most illicit substances has declined slightly since 2009.
-In 2013, last year prevalence of cannabis use was 9.2 % (9.6 % in 2011; 10.6 % in 2009), and last month prevalence was 6.6 % (7.0 % in 2011; 7.6 % in 2009).
-Last year use of cocaine declined from 2.7 % in 2009 to 2.2 % in 2013, while experimentation was 1.3 % 2009 and 1.0 % in 2013.
+In 2013 last year prevalence of cannabis use was 9.2 % (9.6 % in 2011; 10.6 % in 2009), and last month prevalence was 6.6 % (7.0 % in 2011; 7.6 % in 2009).
+Last year use of cocaine declined from 2.7 % in 2009 to 2.2 % in 2013, while experimentation was 1.3 % in 2009 and 1.0 % in 2013.
 Reported prevalence of recent ecstasy and amphetamine use did not change significantly in the period 2009–13 and their use has remained at low levels.
 Prevalence of illicit substance use is higher in younger age groups.
 Thus lifetime prevalence of cannabis use was 40.2 % among young adults (aged 15–34), which indicates a slight increase between 2011 and 2013 and might highlight that ‘experimentation’ with cannabis has become more ‘habitual’ among today’s younger generation.
 However, continuity of use is fairly low.
 Only 17 % had used cannabis within the last year, and 12.2 % within the last month.
 Those aged 15–24 were the most frequent users of cannabis in the last month (14.7 % in 2011 and 2013).
 There are also indications that although the overall prevalence of cannabis use seems to be declining, those who continue to use it do so almost daily.
-Recent use of cocaine is also most prevalent among those aged 15–34, while in general reported lifetime prevalence of cocaine base and heroin use was higher among people over the age of 34.
+Recent use of cocaine is most prevalent among those aged 15–34, while in general reported lifetime prevalence of cocaine base and heroin use was higher among people over the age of 34.
 Use of all illicit substances remains more prevalent among males than females.
 The study indicates the prevalence of use of new psychoactive substances (NPS) remained stable between 2011–13, with 3 % of adults reporting ever having used them and with the highest prevalence rates among respondents aged 25–34.
 As with other illicit substances, the use of new psychoactive drugs was reported by more males than females.

 The use of illicit psychoactive drugs is concentrated in sub-groups of people who have often used several different drugs in a given period.
 Polydrug use remains a very common consumption pattern, with about half of those who used psychoactive substances reporting having used two or more substances in a given period, with licit drugs (particularly alcohol) almost always present, and with greater prevalence among those aged 18 and over.

 Schools continue to be the preferred settings for universal prevention work in autonomous communities, with a wide variety of manualised prevention programmes in the classrooms, extracurricular activities and also facultative training.
 Few of these have been evaluated so far.
-In 2012, however, the reports from autonomous provinces indicated a decrease in the number of schools participating in the prevention programmes.
+In the last five years, however, the reports from autonomous provinces indicated a decrease in the number of schools participating in the prevention programmes.
 Community-based prevention programmes organised by health centres are also increasingly available in schools.
 These programmes aim to increase the engagement of the health centre sector as points of reference in school- and community-based prevention.
 Their stress is on information provision, through a range of support materials.
 Schools provide parents with educational talks, distribute materials, and offer orientation and guidance services and informal courses.
 Increasing numbers of ‘parents’ schools’ are also available online, which inform parents about drugs and give advice about parenting skills.
 Prevention programmes based in universities have emerged in recent years.
 These programmes focus mainly on information provision and awareness raising, apply mainly peer-education methods and are delivered either online or via students’ university residences.

 Selective prevention with vulnerable groups is a priority in the Action Plan on drugs, and a substantial proportion of the preventive efforts in this area are focused on minors in disadvantaged neighbourhoods and those in specific educational or residential centres.
 There are also selective prevention programmes for families at risk, female former drug users with children, and specific programmes for ethnic minorities and for young people with problems related to drug addiction and broken families as a result of drug use.